magento-mpi/magento2/app/code/Magento/GoogleAnalytics/README.md

-Magento_GoogleAnalytics is a module integration for Google Analytics service.
+Magento_GoogleAnalytics is a module for integration with Google Analytics service.